adjust/dev-docs/README.md

 3. Open http://localhost:4321 to see the local preview

-The preview updates as you save your changes for the files
+The preview updates as you save your changes for the files.
+[Check the wiki](https://github.com/adjust/dev-docs/wiki/) for more information.